WarriorFunder Project Application

 Lead Donors

 Lead donors will support the project in reaching the initial 30% of the crowdfunding goal, traditionally the most difficult portion of a crowdfunding project to raise.
-WarriorFunder requires that 30% of the goal is raised before the project is listed as a tile on the main page.

 Social Media